 What is the Average Cost to Hire a Plumber?

 Plumbers can do everything from fixing a dripping faucet to installing the plumbing system for an addition or remodeling project.
 When it comes to a plumbing problem, letting a leak go unrepaired can result in hundreds or even thousands of dollars in damage, whereas hiring a plumber to fix the problem usually costs much less than that.
-Before you make a call to a professional plumber, there are a few things to know about plumbing repair and installation projects.
+See the comparison below.

 National Hire a Plumber Costs